tprrt/dockers/fedora-dev/README.rst

 Fedora development container
 ============================

-A container to develop application running on `Fedora`_.
+A container providing a minimal set of tools to develop an application for `Fedora`_ 33.

 ----